-- Local cultural heritage must be respected, and opportunities should be taken to strengthen its integrity and richness; and - Impacts on the global and local environment, through pollution and depletion of natural resources, should be minimised and support should be given to the conservation of local landscapes and biodiversity.
+- Sustainability objectives should be defined, and actions coordinated by an effective management system; - Tourism should bring the greatest possible social and economic benefits to local communities and any negative impacts on them should be minimized; - Local cultural heritage must be respected, and opportunities should be taken to strengthen its integrity and richness; and - Impacts on the global and local environment, through pollution and depletion of natural resources, should be minimized and support should be given to the conservation of local landscapes and biodiversity.

 These principles of sustainable tourism are seen as relevant in all parts of the world and can be reflected in many different kinds of tourism enterprises.
 The overall agenda remains the same.
-However, key concerns about tourism impact and priorities for improving sustainability will vary from place to place.
+However, key concerns about tourism impacts and priorities for improving sustainability will vary from place to place.
 It is hoped and expected that sustainable tourism standards will be adapted to local and industry sector conditions and that they will far exceed the minimum requirements outlined in this manual.